rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

         ![Connect button screenshot](images/Hands-onlabstep-by-step-AzureStackimages/media/image30.png "Connect button")

 8. Next you need to provision the content share on the file server.
-Launch an elevated console from within the VM by opening the run dialog and entering **cmd** then pressing **enter**, and then execute the following commands.
+Launch an elevated console from within the VM by opening the run dialog and entering **cmd** then pressing **enter**, and then execute the following commands:
     ```
     set WEBSITES_SHARE=WebSites